MLH/GitHub-Education-Hackathon-Grant-Fund-2023/Hackathons_2023/HackNJIT-2023.md

 ## What’s Next?
 - HackNJIT 2023 was a resounding success!
-Our attendance exceeded that of any past consisting of only college students.
+Our attendance touched the peak of the previous HackNJITs.
 Since the devastating effects of COVID-19 on the attendance of in-person hackathons, the progress we have made is incredible.
 Thank you to the NJIT Ying Wu College of Computing for their support in the months leading to the event, and thank you to our sponsors for making everything happen!
-- Next hackathon date is most likely November 3-4, 2024.
+- Next HackNJIT date is most likely November 3-4, 2024.
 - [HackNJIT Instagram](https://instagram.com/hacknjit)
 - [NJIT ACM Instagram](https://instagram.com/njitacm)
 - [NJIT YWCC Instagram](https://www.instagram.com/njityingwu)